TatyAnna-K/TatyAnna-K/README.md

 # Hi! 👋

-My name is Tatiana, I am a novice data analyst and I will be glad to benefit your business.
+My name is Tatiana, I am a novice data analyst with experience in Excel, SQL, Python and Power BI.
+I'm passionate about data analysis and finding insights that help me make informed decisions.
+I strive to develop in the field of data analytics and product analytics and apply my skills to solve real business problems.

 ## Сфера интересов:
 - Data Analytics